-Valley Flora Farm in Langlois grows Kohlrabi in both the standard green and the pretty purple color; each bulb weighs between 1 and 1-1/2 lbs., including the top.
+Valley Flora Farm in Langlois grows Kohlrabi in both the standard green and the pretty purple color; each bulb weighs between 1 and 2 pounds, including the top.
 Some people use the stems and leaves (they taste like a cross between cabbage and turnip), and some people don’t.
 Valley Flora grows all their fruit and veggies with organic practices.

 Kohlrabi is German for “cabbage-turnip” and has a mix of both flavors; the cabbage flavor is strongest when eaten raw, and the turnip flavor comes out with cooking.
 Use in any recipe that calls for kohlrabi.
 Great raw as well as cooked!